abcxyz/abc/t/react_template/contents/README.md

 ### `npm run cy:test`

 Run cypress tests locally.
 Keep the server running when testing.
-Make sure to run the test before submit any CL.
+Make sure to run the test before submitting any pull request.